71ae/crypto-zil-miner-switch-ethos/README.md

 (PoW) start time, and when required stops your main miner, fires up the ZIL miner, and switches back to your main miner afterwards.

-In the background the script checks the block height of the ZIL blockchain every this and then in a loop in a decreasing interval.
-Once the block 99 is hit, the background sleep stops, the main miner is disallowed and the mining for ZIL started for 5 minutes.
-After this period the ZIL miner terminates automatically, the main miner is started again, and the loop starts again.
+In the background a script checks the block height of the ZIL blockchain every this and then in a loop by calling the Zilliqa API in a decreasing interval.
+Once the block 99 is hit, the background sleep stops, the main miner is disallowed and the mining for ZIL starts for 5 minutes.
+After this period the ZIL miner terminates automatically, the main miner is launched again, and the loop starts from the beginning.

 ## Getting Started